13 Top-Rated Tourist Attractions in the Northwest Territories

 The vegetation of this delta landscape is mostly low bushes and shrubs, juniper, lichens, and mosses, with magnificent displays of color from flowers and mosses during the brief but intensive summer (from June to late July this is the land of the midnight sun).
 To complete the picture, this very special environment also has a great variety of wildlife on water as well as on land.

-Situated directly off the northern coast of mainland Canada, Victoria Island is the third largest in the Canadian Archipelago.
-It lies well north of the Arctic Circle, where Ice-Age glaciers once flattened a monotonous terrain of moraines, drumlins, and glacial lakes.
+Situated directly off the northern coast of mainland Canada, Victoria Island is the third largest island in the Canadian Archipelago.
+It lies well north of the Arctic Circle, where Ice-Age glaciers flattened everything into a rather monotonous terrain of moraines, drumlins, and glacial lakes.
 The creation of the new Territory of Nunavut in 1999 divided the island administratively into two.

-Banks Island possesses rich tundra vegetation, home to many animals, especially the more than 65,000 musk-oxen (Ovibus moschatus), the largest population anywhere in the world.
-The southwestern part of Banks Island, equal to about one-third of the whole, is a bird sanctuary.
+Banks Island possesses rich tundra vegetation and is home to many animals, especially the more than 65,000 musk-oxen (Ovibus moschatus), the largest population anywhere in the world.
+The southwestern part of Banks Island, equal to about one-third of the whole land mass, is a bird sanctuary.

 The Norman Wells Historical Centre is within twenty minutes drive of McKinnon Territorial Park.
-The centre offers detailed information about the history of the area and the current condition of the CANOL Trail, including shipping and transportation on the Mackenzie River.
+The center offers detailed information about the history of the area and the current condition of the CANOL Trail, including shipping and transportation on the Mackenzie River.
 Artifacts and photographs depict Dene history.
 Two highlights include a replica log cabin decorated in traditional Dene style and a salvaged WWII Quonset hut, which is now used for movie screenings.

 The historical center also has extensive displays related to the industries of the region, including mining, oilfields, and aviation among others.